biocatiit/website/content/pages/about_beamline.rst

 and EPICS are written in python.
 These controls are all portable between different operating systems.
 Almost all user-facing controls are python GUIs.

-The beamline motors and data acquisition systems are controlled by four VME crates with Motorola MVME162FX controllers.
-The beamline motors were chosen to be DC servos because of their advantages in high torque, speed, and power consumption over stepper motors.
-Nine 8-channel Delta Tau PMAC-1 servo motor controllers control the beamline optics and XY positioning stages.
-These 15 year-old motor controllers are in the process of being replaced by new Delta Tau Power PMAC motor controllers.
-For most of the experimental hutch equipment, stepper motors are used controlled by five 8-channel Oregon Microsystems OMS-58 stepper motor controllers.
+The beamline stepper motors and data acquisition systems are controlled by two VME crates with Motorola MVME controllers.
+Many beamline motors were chosen to be DC servos because of their advantages in high torque, speed, and power consumption over stepper motors.
+Three 16-channel Delta Tau PowerPMAC servo motor controllers control the beamline optics and XY positioning stages.
+Stepper motors are controlled by five 8-channel Oregon Microsystems OMS-58 stepper motor controllers with Step-Pak drivers.

 For time resolved data acquisition there is a Struck 3820 multichannel histogramming scaler with 32 inputs.
 For conventional scans there is also a Joerger VCS16 scaler with 16 inputs.
-There are two fast 100 MHz voltage to frequency (V to F) converters (V2F100, Quantum Detectors) and one slower 1 MHz V to F (Hytec VFC 2504, Hytec Electronics Ltd).
+There are four fast 100 MHz voltage to frequency (V to F) converters (V2F100, Quantum Detectors) and one slower 1 MHz V to F (Hytec VFC 2504, Hytec Electronics Ltd).
 Most fast experiments are controlled by two SRS DG645 pulse/delay generators (Stanford Research Systems), which together